St Kilda Adventure Playground | Castle, Slides, Flying Fox, Pirate Ship & more! | Review

 This is a playground that encourages children to use their imagination.

-The Bouncy Boomerang climbing structure is a new addition to the playground and is surrounded by sand.
+The Bouncy Boomerang climbing structure is another addition to the playground and is surrounded by sand.
+The trampoline-like sections act as bouncers and slides, and there are plenty of climbing nets throughout.

-There are three super size swings that attract the older children with adults also taking turns.
+There are two super size swings that attract the older children with adults also taking turns, and smaller swings as well as a wheelchair accessible liberty swing.

-For younger children there are also regular size swings, including a set with toddler seats, a see-saw, a sandpit with diggers and a couple of other pieces of equipment.
+For younger children there is a see-saw, a sandpit with diggers and a couple of other pieces of equipment.
 A bright yellow playground called ‘The Yellow Submarine’ sits under a shade cloth and is designed for all ages, especially toddlers.
-It offers easy climbing challenges along with a small slide, ramps, naughts & crosses and a disability swing.
+It offers easy climbing challenges along with a small slide, ramps, and naughts & crosses.

 There is a large grassy area and picnic facilities so this park is well suited to a day trip with friends and family.
-There is a vast amount of space to run around.
-There is also plenty of parking.
+There is a vast amount of space to run around and plenty of parking.

 We have visited in the past on a clear winter’s day and the playground was ideal – not too hot or cold.
 We have also visited during a hot summer’s day and we definitely needed something to sit on to slide down the metal slides.
-Once the newly planted trees and vegetation grow there will be more shade.
-Currently there is only minimal shade and shelter so hats are a must.
+Once the planted trees and vegetation are fully grown there will be more shade, however hats are a must with so much open space.
 Keep in mind the kiosk is quite a walk from the playground, however during school holidays in summer and spring you may find an ice cream van parked alongside the playground.

 The view from the top of the castle.

-• As there isn’t shade over the play equipment, sunscreen is a must.
+- As there isn’t shade over the play equipment, sunscreen and hats are a must.

-• Hats with chin straps is a good idea as it can be a little breezy there.
+- Hats with chin straps are a good idea as it can be a little breezy there.

-• There are often a lot of mosquitoes, especially in the evening, but many people say they experience them during the day as well at certain times of the year – use insect repellant to guard against bites.
+- There are often a lot of mosquitoes, especially in the evening, but many people say they experience them during the day as well at certain times of the year.
 In summer we saw the mosquitoes come out in force in the evening so it’s best to leave before then.

 St Kilda also offers visitors a variety of other attractions such as the Tramway Museum, the Boat Club and Marina plus the St Kilda Mangrove Trail and Interpretive Centre.
 The trail features a 2 kilometre boardwalk showcasing the mangrove forests of the Barker Inlet.